2019 UPDATE: Read my guide to the Best Trading Journals for 2019 with tips on how to successfully maintain your journal.

 I’ve had quite a few requests for a copy of the spreadsheet I use for my trading journal.
 I uploaded it to the server so feel free to download a copy if you’re interested.
 It’s not the most elegant spreadsheet but it does what I need.
-I’ve never been a big Excel guy, so I had to use brute force to get some things done.

-Here’s some detail about the columns:
+Here’s some details about the columns included:

 - Expectancy: An average of column K (R Multiple).
 This formula must be modified each day to include the latest rows.